Soniaprogram/Credit_Risk_Analysis/README.md

 Using the credit card dataset from Lending Club, a peer-to-peer lending services company, I oversampled the data using the <b>RandomOverSampler</b> and <b>SMOTE</b> algorithms and undersampled the data using the <b>ClusterCentroids</b> algorithm.
 I then used a combinational approach of oversampling and undersampling the data using the <b>SMOTEENN</b> algorithm.
 I also used and compared two machine learning models that reduce bias, <b>BalancedRandomForestClassifier</b> and <b>EasyEnsembleClassifier</b> to predict credit risk.
 Overall, through this analysis I was able to evaluate the performance of all these models in regards to predicting credit risk.

 ## Results
-Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.

 ### Deliverable 1: Use Resampling Models to Predict Credit Risk
 #### Oversampling - RandomOverSampler